yohann84L/home-assignment-answer/README.md

 layer (this number is choosen quite randomly) and change the last layer to match out 2 ouput class.

 PyTorch offer a lot of pretrained model in `torchvision.models`, I will use here ResNet18 ([Deep Residual Learning for Image Recognition](https://arxiv.org/abs/1512.03385)).
-This model is very lighteweight compared to ResNet50 or 102, it is good choice to get first results.
+This model is very lighteweight compared to ResNet50 or 102, it is good choice to get first results and it will probably less overfit than more complex network.

 Workflow to train the classifier: